 The Church does not ‘sell’ sacraments, so no specific fee is charged by the priest to perform the baptism.
 The Archdiocese makes a charge to issue a Certificate of Baptism: a fee of £60 is payable.
 If your family would find it difficult to pay this, please speak to Father Kosmas: we do not want any child to go unbaptised, or for their baptism to be delayed because of cost.

 It is also customary to make an offering to the priest and/or the church as a sign of gratitude.
-The value of this offering should be in line with the family’s financial situation, but should not, as a guide, be significantly less than the amount spent on the social aspects of the event.
+The value of this offering should be in line with the family’s financial situation.

 Adult Baptism and Reception into the Church